nielsboogaard/gulp-task-metadata/README.md

 #### metadata
 Type: `Array`

-The metadata to provide to all the given tasks
+The metadata to provide to all the given tasks.

 #### taskName || fn...
 Type: `String` or `Function`